-From few-pages sites all the way to large scale ones including E-Commerce.
+From few-page sites all the way to large-scale ones including E-Commerce.
 WooCommerceis an E-Commerce Content Management System.
-It is built on top of WordPress and transforms a simple CMS to an online shop Content Management System.
+It is built on top of WordPress and transforms a simple CMS into an online shop Content Management System.

 WooCommerce is our tool of choice for developing online shops.
 It is a tested and proven solution loved by many.